 Open source is better than proprietary.
 In addition to the general benefits of open source programs and languages (better security because more people can access, identify problems with, and modify the source code; less vulnerability to the vicissitudes of the market; greater likelihood of still being available far into the future, as others can take over development and updating if the original developers move on), using them in your analysis workflow will increase the number of people who will be able to reproduce your analyses.
 This is good for transparency and error-checking, as well as collegial knowledge-sharing (e.g., others may adapt your code for their own purposes) and making research more economically accessible.

-JASP, mentioned above, is open source.
+JASP, mentioned above, is open source, and includes a number of Bayesian analyses.
 PSPP is an open source SPSS-like program that can work with SPSS files and offers syntax options compatible with SPSS’s.
 There are also open source equivalents to Excel.

 Annotate, annotate, annotate!
 Regardless of the program you end up using, one of the best things you can do to ensure the reproducibility of your workflow and to benefit your future self is to keep track of everything you do with your data and why.
 If using R, Python, or other script-based systems, this means commenting or annotating your code to clarify what each section or component is doing and why you have set custom options a certain way.
 There may be other things it is useful to note, such as instructions on how to adapt particular sections to do something different or use different settings, what to do if a given section results in an error, etc.